chrisnmorrison/openmastery/learn/java/fundamentals/relational-operators.md

 }
 ```

 Why does `5 < 5` output as `false`?
 This comparison asks `is 5 greater than 5`?
 Nope, it's the same!
 When two values are equal to each other, it'll only return true when there is an equals sign in the comparison.
 For example, `66 >= 66` asks `is 66 greater than or equal to 66`?
-Yes, it's greater than or equal, so it's`true`!
+Yes, it's greater than or equal, so it's `true`!

 ### !

-Very quick but important note.
-A single exclamation mark infront of a variable or an expression negates it.
+Quick but important note.
+A single exclamation mark in front of a variable or an expression negates it.
 It turns false to true, or true to false.

 ```java
 public class Learn {